core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

     Note that the server may additionally rely on the Echo Option for CoAP described in {{I-D.ietf-core-echo-request-tag}}, in order to verify the aliveness and reachability of the client sending a request from a particular IP address.

-* Group OSCORE does not require group members to be equipped with a good source of entropy for generating security material (see Section 11.6 of {{RFC7252}}), and thus does not contribute to create an attack vector against such (constrained) CoAP endpoints.
+* Group OSCORE does not require group members to be equipped with a good source of entropy for generating security material (see Section 11.6 of {{RFC7252}}), and thus does not contribute to create an entropy-related attack vector against such (constrained) CoAP endpoints.
 In particular, the symmetric keys used for message encryption and decryption are derived through the same HMAC-based HKDF scheme used for OSCORE (see Section 3.2 of {{RFC8613}}).
 Besides, the OSCORE Master Secret used in such derivation is securely generated by the Group Manager responsible for the OSCORE group, and securely provided to the CoAP endpoints when they join the group.

 * Group OSCORE prevents to make any single group member a target for subverting security in the whole OSCORE group (see Section 11.6 of {{RFC7252}}), even though all group members share (and can derive) the same symmetric-key security material used in the OSCORE group (see Section 10.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 In fact, source authentication is always ensured for exchanged CoAP messages, as verifiable to be originated by the alleged, identifiable sender in the OSCORE group.
 This relies on including a countersignature computed with a node's individual private key (in the group mode), or on protecting messages with a pairwise symmetric key, which is in turn derived from the asymmetric keys of the sender and recipient CoAP endpoints (in the pairwise mode).

-## Replay of Non Confirmable Messages ##
+## Replay of Non-Confirmable Messages ##

-Since all requests sent over IP multicast are Non-confirmable, a client might not be able to know if an adversary has actually captured one of its trasmitted requests and later re-injected it in the group as a replay to the server nodes.
-In fact, even if the servers sent back responses to the replayed request, the client would not have a valid matching request anymore to suspect of the attack.
+Since all requests sent over IP multicast are Non-confirmable, a client might not be able to know if an adversary has actually captured one of its transmitted requests and later re-injected it in the group as a replay to the server nodes.
+In fact, even if the servers sent back responses to the replayed request, the client would typically not have a valid matching request active anymore so this attack would not accomplish anything in the client.

 If Group OSCORE is used, such a replay attack on the servers is prevented, since a client protects every different request with a different Sequence Number value, which is in turn included as Partial IV in the protected message and takes part in the construction of the AEAD cipher nonce.
 Thus, a server would be able to detect the replayed request, by checking the conveyed Partial IV against its own replay window in the OSCORE Recipient Context associated to the client.